codedthemes/mantis-free-react-admin-template/README.md

 ### Name Derived From Nature

 Mantis Logo inspired from the Insect name -'Mantises' as They have Triangular heads with Flexible Necks.
-Also, Name is derived from two popular UI framework, Material-UI and Ant Design (M-Ant-is).
+Also, Name is derived from two popular UI framework, Material UI and Ant Design (M-Ant-is).

 Mantis has Ant Design principal on top of MUI React component library.